OFFICIAL RULES

 - All Pro/Elite riders are subject to random drug testing by USADA

-- Relay team can have max 3 riders.
+- Relay team can have a maximum of 3 riders.

 - Rider who starts the stage must finish the stage.
 No switching riders during each stage.